-Delicious and sweet, the nutrient-packed strawberry is naturally low in sugar and low in calories and extraordinarily high in antioxidants.
-Incorporating this superstar food into your daily diet delivers multiple health benefits.
+Delicious and sweet, the nutrient-packed strawberry is naturally low in sugar and calories and high in antioxidants.

 The strawberry is packed with vitamin C, a nutrient that plays a crucial role in supporting a healthy immune system.
 While our bodies cannot produce vitamin C, we can get it by eating foods such as strawberries.
-Eating just eight a day delivers more vitamin C than an orange and gives you 140 percent of your daily requirement for the powerful antioxidant, which has been shown to reduce the severity of colds.
+Eating a cup a day gives you 100 percent of your daily requirement for the powerful antioxidant.
 “When it comes to your immune system, vitamin C is a celebrity, especially with some products that claim it helps when you get sick,” says Angel Planells, RD, a Seattle-based spokesperson for the Academy of Nutrition and Dietetics.
 Yet, instead of boosting your vitamin C when you are sick, try to have it on a regular basis, he says.
-“You will be less likely to get ill and will recover quicker.”

-Strawberries also contain polyphenols, compounds with antioxidant properties, which have been shown to protect against the influenza virus and even stave off Staphylococcus, E. coli, and Salmonella infections.
+Strawberries also contain polyphenols, compounds with antioxidant properties, which may protect against the influenza virus and even stave off Staphylococcus, E. coli, and Salmonella.
 Antioxidants are more than just the color of food, they are in the flesh of the fruit, says Katie Cavuto, RD, an integrative dietitian in Philadelphia.
 “Eating antioxidants is like eating an army of vacuum cleaners—they course through our body and eat up free radicals that cause disease.”
-Find out more ways to make a cold less miserable.
+(Find out some ways to make a cold less miserable.)

 According to a study published in 2016 in BMJ, strawberries may help prevent weight gain and are one of many fruits that help with weight loss if eaten on a daily basis.
-The study notes that the flavonoids in a strawberry may prevent age-related weight gain by helping to stimulate metabolism and reduce appetite.
+The flavonoids in a strawberry may help prevent age-related weight gain.
 Here are other fruits that can help you lose pounds.

 Strawberries help lower cholesterol and the risk of cardiovascular disease